Welcoming New Staff

-Phone the individual to check that he/she has received the offer and details and ask if he has any questions about the particulars of employment.
-This allows you to head off any concerns that may lead to a decline of the role but also show the employee that you care about this important step in the individual’s work life
+Phone the individual to check that he/she has received the offer and details and ask if he/she has any questions about the particulars of employment.
+This allows you to head off any concerns that may lead to turning the role down but also show the employee that you care about this important step in the individual’s work life

-Yes, it takes time but a motivated employee will tell his friends of the positive experience of his being hired.
+Yes, it takes time but a motivated employee will tell his/her friends of the positive hiring experience.
 Your reputation as an employer will be enhanced.